dnpwwo/Domoticz-Kodi-Plugin/README.md

 In the web UI, navigate to the Hardware page.
 In the hardware dropdown there will be an entry called "Kodi Players".

+## Updating

+To update:
+* Go in your Domoticz directory using a command line and open the plugins directory then the Domoticz-Kodi-Plugin directory.
+* Run: ```git pull```
+* Restart Domoticz.

 ## Configuration

 ### Kodi